News We Recently Launched AD Migrator and AD Reporter.

 Step 4.
 Now, that permissions validation is successful, click on Next.

 Step 5.
-Enter Office 365 destination Admin ID & Application ID, then click on Validate.
+Enter Office 365 destination Admin ID and Application ID, then click on Validate.

 Step 6.
 After validating permissions click on Next.

 Step 7.
-Now, we have to create a mapping between Office 365 source & destination users.
-In order to create a mapping, the tool provides 3 options – Fetch users, Import users, and Download templates.
+Now, we have to create a mapping between Office 365 source and destination users.
+To create a mapping, the tool provides 3 options – Fetch users, Import users, and Download templates.
 Choose any one option and click on Next to manage multiple Office 365 tenants.

 Step 8.
-Now, you can see mapping is created between source & destination users.
+Now, you can see mapping is created between source and destination users.
 Click on the Validate button to validate permission.

 Conclusion